hannutt/MsgBoard/README.md

 Bootstrap 5

 The application's html buttons are made with Bootstrap 5 button components.
 The Message and Search components also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.
+Database data can also be displayed in the Bootstrap card container.

 ICONS